Meetings

 Cost Implications

-The financial implications of excessive meetings are a significant concern for organizations, as they directly impact the bottom line.
+Meetings are expensive.
+Really expensive.
 When meetings are unproductive or unnecessarily frequent, they represent not just a loss in time, but also a substantial financial cost.

 Using meeting analytics solution like Flowtrace helps you to improve your team productivity in data-driven way